Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 Speed restriction

-18 A permit holder must not operate a motor vehicle on an oil and gas road at a speed that
+18 A permit holder must not operate a motor vehicle on an energy resource road at a speed that

 (a) is unsafe for the conditions, or